Sad-0-Man/Effects/README.md

 # Effects
 This repository contains all cool and satisfying skills/ effects I have learnt.
-Credits for each developer I learnt from should be in a read.me file.

 Credits:
   From Hyperplexed: